 Do all airlines allow the CoziGo Bassinet Cover?

-If you are flying with Virgin Atlantic, it may be worth using the term “Bassinet Cover” if queried, as some airline policies do not mention specific permitted brands, whereas others take the stance if the particular brand is not approved on the airline website, it won’t be allowed.
+If you are flying with Virgin Atlantic, it may be worth using the term “Bassinet Cover” if queried, as some airline policies do not mention specific permitted brands although they do approve it, whereas others take the stance if the particular brand is not approved on the airline website, it won’t be allowed.

 If you are pretty sure your comfort device is permitted then my top tips are: